Getting Started¶

 .

 On the first request made the client will retrieve and cache an access token.
 This token will be used for all requests up until it nears expiration.
 At that point the client will refresh the token.
-If the token has expired the client will basic auth for a new one.
+If the token has expired, the client will use the configured credentials provider to request a new one.

 You can retrieve the current token at any time: